hhua/product-hunt-android/README.md

 ## Notable Issues

 1. You cannot vote/comment on a post yet.
-The app is waiting for whitelisting by [Product Hunt](https://www.producthunt.com/).
+Updated: The app cannot get the write access. :-< Really sorry guys!

 More problems are tracked [here](https://github.com/hhua/product-hunt-android/issues)